Newton, Edmonton: Architecture and notable properties

 Much of the residential architecture in Newton follows the style of 1950s bungalows.
 One notable exception is the Otto Reiher Cottage, constructed in 1937.
-This cottage exemplifies early 20th-century single-family home architecture in Edmonton, characterized by its Craftsman-style design and historical significance.
-Originally built for Otto Reiher, a laborer and later an engineer with the Bush Coal Company, the cottage stands as a testament to the area's industrial past and residential development during that era.
+The Otto Reiher Cottage is listed on the Canadian Register of Historic Places and is so designated because it exemplifies early 20th-century single-family home architecture in Edmonton, with Craftsman-style design.
+It was originally built for Otto Reiher, a laborer and later an engineer with the Bush Coal Company.
+Two notable churches in Newton include the Edmonton Congregation of Jehovah’s Witnesses and the Newton Church of God.